oh-my-fish/oh-my-fish/docs/en-US/Packages.md

 > Use `omf new theme my_theme_name` for themes.

-The utily changes the current directory to the newly created package:
+The utility changes the current directory to the newly created package:

 ```
 $ ls -l